tom--bo/mysqlredo/README.md

 # mysqlredo

-This is a prototype of `mysqlredo` command.
 `mysqlredo` parse innodb redo log and dump redo log records.
+This is an experimental program to help me understand innodb redo logs.
+I do not intend to make this a production ready implementation.

 Currently, this tool modify and utilize innodb original my_recv_scan_log_recs().
 `mysqlredo` is a tool to survey or learn innodb redo log.